yazi-rs/yazi-rs.github.io/docs/plugins/common.md

 - `is_dir`: Whether this file is a directory
 - `is_hidden`: Whether this file is hidden (starts with a dot)
 - `is_link`: Whether this file is a symlink
-- `is_bad_link`: Whether this file is a bad symlink, which points to a non-existent file
+- `is_orphan`: Whether this file is a bad symlink, which points to a non-existent file
+- `is_block_device`: Whether this file is a block device
+- `is_char_device`: Whether this file is a character device
+- `is_fifo`: Whether this file is a fifo
+- `is_socket`: Whether this file is a socket
 - `length`: The length of this file, returns a integer representing the size in bytes.
 Note that it can't reflect the size of a directory, use [`size()`](#folderfile) instead
 - `created`: The created time of this file in Unix timestamp, or `nil` if it doesn't have a valid time
 - `modified`: The modified time of this file in Unix timestamp, or `nil` if it doesn't have a valid time